abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 - GET responses can be cached, POST creates a new resource so caching doesn't make sense

 The above differences show up in a typical well designed API, we can obviously send payload with GET too (_very bad practice_).

+GET doesn't support a payload (body) by spec and developers have been using query params in URL to execute complex queries making URLs long and cryptic, so IETF introduced a new `QUERY` method that supports a body, and idempotence and safety is same as GET. ([link](https://www.reddit.com/r/webdev/comments/1ummfyr/rfc_10008_is_official_the_http_query_method_is/))

 ### Headers
 Used to exchange meta-information between the client and the server.
 But, we can send anything in them.